BrandonGardner2/webapi-i-guided/README.md

 - [ ] **CD into the folder** where you cloned **your fork**.
 - [ ] type `yarn` or `npm i` to download dependencies.

-Please follow along as the instructor builds the API step by step.
+Please follow along as the instructor builds the API step by step..